» Reporting of sequence variants

-The J Sci Pharm Pract publishes Articles, Reviews, Case Reports, Opinion/Commentaries, and Essays which are peer-reviewed.
+The Tropical Journal of Science and Practice of Pharmacypublishes Articles, Reviews, Case Reports, Commentaries, Technical Notes and Short Communications which are peer-reviewed.
 Correspondence and all forms of published correction may also be peer-reviewed at the discretion of the editors.
 At the discretion of the editors, other forms of articles that are not peer-reviewed may also be published.

 We general adhere to the guidelines provided by the Committee on Publication Ethics (COPE), as well as the World Association of Medical Editors (WAME) Policy Statement on Geopolitical Intrusion on Editorial Decisions and the International Committee of Medical Journal Editors (ICMJE) Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals.